Call or Message 0432881220 to Book an Acupuncture Session

 A: Some patients have achieved pregnancy success in a shorter period, even within 1-2 months, depending on their overall health and the specific treatment plan (Huang et al., 2021)[7]; (Zhao et al., 2021)[3].

-Q: What are the advantage of TCM compared with Conventional Medicine (Western Medicine)?
+Q: What are the advantages of TCM compared with Conventional Medicine (Western Medicine)?

 A: Traditional Chinese Medicine (TCM), with its rich history spanning thousands of years, offers a unique and insightful approach that complements modern medical science.
 Its wisdom and practices provide remarkable advantages, many of which remain underappreciated or not yet fully understood by contemporary medical systems.
 This is especially true in supporting individuals facing challenges like infertility and recurrent pregnancy loss, offering hope and care grounded in centuries of experience.